Samkth123/KTH-md/Negotiations/Lecture 2 Pia Engholm.md

 FOMO

 Should not do what you are passionate about, but rather be passionate about running a company and making moneeeee

+Strategi - know what you can give in ex when buying an house you know you cant give more than 2million.
+Be prepared to walk away.

+Mindset of thinking that i might not be able to deliver if i win the deal could ruin stuff